alsosprachben/mnvkd/README.md

   - `vk_future_s.h`
   - `vk_future.c`

 Run and blocking queues are per-heap, forming a micro-process that executes until the run queue is drained, leaving zero or more coroutines in the blocking queue.
 That is, a single dispatch progresses the execution in the micro-process as far as possible, via execution intra-futures (internal to the process), then blocks.
-Each coroutine is either:
+Each coroutine's execution status is one of the following:
 1. currently executing,
-2. in the micro-process run queue, or
+2. in the micro-process run queue,
 3. held as an intra-process future in a coroutine's state (another form of queue), or
 4. held as an inter-process I/O future in the network poller's state.